wraft/wraft/README.md

 ## Setup using Docker

-The easiest way to get started with wraft-backend is using Docker by running the following command.
+The easiest way to get started with Wraft is using Docker.
+The Docker setup includes all required dependencies and services.

+### Prerequisites

+- Docker and Docker Compose installed on your system
+- Git

+### Quick Start

 ```shell
 $ git clone https://github.com/wraft/wraft.git